ivan-tkatchev/tab/docs/README.html.md

 `tan Number -> Real`

 `tabulate`
-: Accepts two or more tuples of the same type and returns an array of those tuples. *Note*: this function is meant for pretty-printing results when there is only a few of them.
-(A tuple of tuples will be printed on one line, while an array of tuples will print each tuple on its own line.)
+: Accepts two or more values of the same type and returns a sequence of those values.
 Usage:
-`tabulate (a,b,...),... -> Arr[(a,b,...)]`
+`tabulate (a,...),... -> Seq[a]`

 `tolower`
 : Converts to bytes of a string to lowercase. *Note:* only works on ASCII data, Unicode is not supported.